As a technical interviewer, you want to:

 - I’ve kept a poker face.
 Whether a candidate’s answer is disappointing or impressive, maintain an even keel.

-- ______ I’ve explained a behavioral example.
+- I’ve explained a behavioral example.
 Some candidates might not be familiar with the behavioral questions used in technical interviews.
 As a result, it’s important to explain to candidates that you’re looking for them to tell stories about work experiences, and that while there are no right or wrong answers, you’re going to ask probing questions about those experiences.
-Specifically, you want to hear about projects they worked on, what their roles and responsibilities were, what their expectations were, how the projects turned out, and possibly some challenges they faced.
+Specifically, technical interviewer want to hear about projects they worked on, what their roles and responsibilities were, what their expectations were, how the projects turned out, and possibly some challenges they faced.

 - I’ve asked a warm-up question.
 Start the interview with a relevant but non-stressful question.
 “Tell me about your most recent project” is a good example.